ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 SSH keys have already been created and distributed in your lab environment and `sudo` has been setup on the managed hosts to allow password-less login.
 When you SSH into a host as user **student{{< param "student" >}}** from **{{< param "internal_control" >}}** you will become user **ec2-user** on the host you logged in.
 {{% /notice %}}

 Now we want to configure these credentials to access our managed hosts from automation controller.
 Your private key is stored in `~/.ssh/aws-private.pem` and already configured on the remote machine.
-Try to find the necessary attributes in the **awx.awx.credential** module documentation.
+Try to find the necessary attributes in the **awx.awx.tower_credential** module documentation.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>